Flu was all but eliminated in South Africa this year. Coronavirus is to thank.

 While a general understanding of the coronavirus is still emerging, experts have offered numerous explanations for why it is more infectious than the seasonal flu.
 Foremost is the extent to which it spreads when those who carry it are asymptomatic.
 Flu is almost always transmitted through symptoms such as sneezing and coughing.

 Many people also carry “background immunities” for influenza, Dawood said.
-Repeated infections, as well as worldwide annual vaccination campaigns, have given large portions of the global population at least some influenza antibodies, though new strains do appear nearly every year.
+Repeated infections, as well as worldwide annual vaccination campaigns, have given large portions of the global population at least some influenza antibodies, although new strains appear nearly every year.

-People also began taking extra health precautions they otherwise might not have.
+People also began taking extra health precautions that they otherwise might not have.
 Flu kills around 12,000 South Africans every year.
-With coronavirus cases climbing steeply at the beginning of the country’s flu season, many rushed to clinics to get flu shots, hoping to avoid at least one comorbidity.
+With coronavirus cases climbing steeply at the beginning of the country’s flu season, many people rushed to clinics to get flu shots, hoping to avoid at least one co-morbidity.

 At Sunset Pharmacy in Cape Town’s Sea Point neighborhood, nearly four times as many people were vaccinated than during an average year.